10 ways to get your child to eat vegetables

 And do remember that once children start school and are sitting down to school dinners with their friends, they may become more daring – peer pressure helps with vegetable-eating too.

-I’m Carole Beck, a health and parenting journalist and mum of three small children (aged seven, five and two), and I have long tried to live a healthy lifestyle, but I’m not always successful.This blog follows my trials and tribulations as I try to boost mine and my family’s fitness, sharing some of the bumps and cracks that I’ve walked into along the way.
-Follow me on Twitter at @healthiermummy.
+I’m Carole Beck, a health and parenting journalist and mum-of-three, and I have long tried to live a healthy lifestyle, but I’m not always successful.This blog follows my trials and tribulations as I try to boost mine and my family’s fitness, sharing some of the bumps and cracks that I’ve walked into along the way.
+You can follow me on Twitter at @healthiermummy.

 Categories Healthy eating